Retailing in South Africa: Petrol stations & convenience stores

-South Africa is home to numerous convenience store brands, most of which are located at petrol stations, either via an in-house brand, or a partnership with a different retail company.
-Part of a thriving automotive industry in South Africa, there 4,000 petrol stations across the country, operated by seven different brands.
+South Africa is home to numerous convenience store brands, most of which are located at petrol stations, either via an in-house brand, or a co-location partnership with a major local retail company.

-The two largest petrol station chains by number of locations are headquartered in Cape Town, while the rest have their head offices in Gauteng.
+Part of a thriving automotive industry in South Africa, as of 2025, there around 4,000 petrol stations across the country, operated by seven different brands.
+The two largest petrol station chains by number of locations are headquartered in Cape Town, while the rest have their head offices in the City of Johannesburg.